anton-kochev/doc-ai-azure-pipeline/README.md

 2. **deploy-worker-orchestrator-functions.yml** - Deploys the orchestrator worker
    - Triggers on pushes to `main` branch affecting orchestrator code
-   - Builds and publishes the Worker.Orchestrator project
+   - Builds and publishes the DocProcessing.Orchestrator project
    - Deploys to Azure Functions app

 3. **azure-static-web-apps-receiver.yml** - Deploys the Angular client